shanelnumber5/341-web-design/_docs/topic-08/02-intro-style/page-02.md

 ### Example 1

 We can apply styles to all elements on a page by specifying the element in the style tag.
+Note that at the end of each style rule, we must add a `;` to indicate that we are finished writing out the rule.

 For example, we can say we want _all_ divisions in our site to have black borders, a font of Tahoma and a size of 12 px.
 - element selector: `div` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(“Do _____ to ALL divs on the page.”)